migueluser7/ios-control-flow-lab/README.md

  print("The answer to life, the universe and everything")
 default:
  print("Some uninteresting number")

-```
+ // THE ANSWER IS

  What happens when you change number to:

  -a.
-365?
+365? = it will print "Days in year"

  -b.
-1024?
+1024? = it will print "Bytes in a Kilobyte"

  -c.
-65?
+65? = it will print "Some uninteresting number"

  What happens when you remove the default clause?

+  it will print "error"
+```

 ***